AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/environment-tools.md

 A page can easily be composed of many of the same type of components, so the content (component) tree displays descriptive text (in gray) after the name of the component type (in black).
 The descriptive text comes from common properties of the component such as title or text.

-Component types will be shown in the user language, whereas the component description text comes from the page language.
+Component types are shown in the user language, whereas the component description text comes from the page language.

 Clicking the chevron next to a component will collapse or expand that level.